blsk4040/terraform-beginner-bootcamp-2023/README.md

 `terraform apply`

-This will run a plan and pass the chnageset to be excuted by terraform.
+This will run a plan and pass the changeset to be excuted by terraform.
 Apply should prompt us with a `yes` or `no` .

 If we want to automate the `yes` we can apply this by this command `terraform apply --auto-approve` .